<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[QFD]]></category>

-<guid isPermaLink="false">http://www.qfdonline.com/archives/saving-time-by-voting-blind/</guid>
+<guid isPermaLink="false">https://www.qfdonline.com/archives/saving-time-by-voting-blind/</guid>

 <description><![CDATA[Although the time saved by reducing unnecessary course corrections far outweighs the additional overhead of implementing Quality Function Deployment, there is definitely a significant upfront time investiture associated with the process.
 However, there are several time saving procedures that QFD teams can utilize to significantly decrease the arduousness associated with the methodology. ]]></description>

-<content:encoded><![CDATA[<p><img src="http://www.qfdonline.com/images/saving_time_by_voting_blind.jpg" alt="businessman with his hands over his eyes" class="right" />The Quality Function Deployment (<acronym title="Quality Function Deployment">QFD</acronym>) process is probably the most effective methodology available for capturing and responding to the &#8220;voice of the customer&#8221;.
+<content:encoded><![CDATA[<p><img src="https://www.qfdonline.com/images/saving_time_by_voting_blind.jpg" alt="businessman with his hands over his eyes" class="right" />The Quality Function Deployment (<acronym title="Quality Function Deployment">QFD</acronym>) process is probably the most effective methodology available for capturing and responding to the &#8220;voice of the customer&#8221;.
 Few people dispute the effectiveness of <acronym title="Quality Function Deployment">QFD</acronym>, but many people express concerns about its efficiency.
 Although the tools of <acronym title="Quality Function Deployment">QFD</acronym> are extremely valuable for prioritizing product and/or service development efforts, they can be arguably cumbersome.
 In fact, many management teams that implement a <acronym title="Quality Function Deployment">QFD</acronym> process end up abandoning it after a few months due to the time requirements of following such a rigorous methodology.
 Although the time saved by reducing unnecessary course corrections far outweighs the additional overhead of implementing Quality Function Deployment, there is definitely a significant upfront time investiture associated with the process.
 However, there are several time saving procedures that <acronym title="Quality Function Deployment">QFD</acronym> teams can utilize to significantly decrease the arduousness associated with the methodology.
 One particularly beneficial time saver is that of &#8220;voting blind&#8221;. </p>

-<p><a href="http://www.qfdonline.com/archives/saving-time-by-voting-blind/#more-57" class="more-link">(more&#8230;)</a></p>
+<p><a href="https://www.qfdonline.com/archives/saving-time-by-voting-blind/#more-57" class="more-link">(more&#8230;)</a></p>

 ]]></content:encoded>